jasnow/atl-districts/README.md

 ## To-Do's and Brainstorm ##
 ### To-Do ###
-[GP] Write-up the Tutorial
+* GP: Write-up the Tutorial
-[JS] Figure out what can be trimmed off the JS file [??]
-Put the inline JS into a separate JS file
+* JS: Figure out what can be trimmed off the JS file
+* Put the inline JS into a separate JS file

 ### New Features ###
 * Have users upload their own GeoJSON and similar type files